douglascarson/douglascarson.github.io/posts/public/terraform-study-notes.md

 * terraform destroy will delete all the resources and dependencies
 * there is two main arguments:
     * -auto-approve
-    * -target: you can specify a terget and only the target and its dependecies will be deleted.
+    * -target: you can specify a target and only the target and its dependencies will be deleted.
 You can have multiple instances of this flag
 ---
 # 7 Implement and maintain state
 ## 7B State locking